-Sometimes, we need to measure very tiny AC voltage and also high frequency.
-We cannot use a general meter.
+Sometimes, we need to measure a too tiny AC voltage level.
+And high frequency too.
+Ohh… We cannot use general multimeter.

 How it works

 See in the circuit diagram above.
 This circuit can easily measure the very tiny AC voltage and high frequency of 100 Hz to 500 kHz.

 Use an op-amp is the input is MOSFET types, so has input impedance about 10 M ohms.
 The lowest full scale of this meter is 15 mV on a galvanometer 100uA.

 A galvanometer is a very sensitive meter to measure tiny currents, usually 1mA or less.

 It is analog multimeter, cheap and somewhat accurate.

 Best for observing the trend of a slowly changing current.

 This op-amp has 2 functions are an amplifier and an active rectifier.
 The gain can be selected by six the resistors (R1 to R6) to switch SW1, and this resistance can set full scale, be divided by 100uA.

 For example, If we need 200 mV range we will use the resistor is 2 K ohms.